Rainymood/rainymood.github.io/_posts/2021-05-06-today-i-learned.md

 ---

-Today I learned how to add opacity to an image in react-native
+Today I learned how to add opacity to an image in react native.

 ```javascript
 <Image opacity={0.2} />